The Glimpses of Human Rights and Society in the Novels “Untouchable” and “The God of Small Things”

 • Rich, easier and fun curriculum

 Conventional black, white, and green boards are no longer the only medium of teaching.
 There is a lot of interesting and fun content prepared and used in a digital school.
 Learners can save digital assets, like notes, class recordings, drafts, links, presentations, e-books, and videos!
 Online quiz and answer gardens are one of the most engaging and entertaining activities in digital schools.
+Well, you can now also make a book online with prominent ebook templates for your child’s study.
+So, the ways are getting flexible online to help study better.

 • Authentic experience